- So, the Richmond Fellowship referred you to us – tell me about that.

 We spoke on the phone about what I was looking for, and what kind of support I needed.
 That was followed up with a tablet being sent, and a visit where I was shown how the tablet worked and how to use all the different things on it.

 I had one long visit where I was shown how to use the tablet, but my background is office based so I’m quite familiar with using computers.
-This maybe meant I didn’t need quite as much support, as I also had my daughter, who was very helpful.
+This maybe meant I didn’t need quite as much support.
+I also had my daughter, who was very helpful.

-Well I used it for social thing and looking up courses online.
+I used it for social things and looking up courses online.
 But I also like listening to music.

-I took quite a few different courses that I’d signed up for.
+I took part in quite a few different courses.
 One of them was an evening art course called ‘Introduction to Watercolours’ through the Mary Frances Trust – although while doing that one, I had to get creative to stand the tablet up!

-I also did a few zoom workshops with the Richmond Fellowship to do with supporting emotional needs, like working on anxiety and stress – things like that.
+I also did a few zoom workshops with the Richmond Fellowship on supporting emotional needs, working on anxiety and stress – things like that.

 There was another site I found – Healthy Surrey.
 I found that really useful because you can go and look at the different sessions that are run by different organisations.